 - Conversation repair scenarios where users do something unexpected, such as asking to do something you don't support or not being able to understand them.

 - Dialogs where users exit in the middle of a conversation or at the end of it when they've done what they wanted.

-- Variations on how you greet users when your app is invoked.
+- Variations on how you greet users when your Action is invoked.